Edward Granville Browne: Persian Title of Mazhar-e Ali

 In return, Browne called Pirzadeh "the guide of the path" and "the repository of the secrets of truth" and "the sage seeker of the path".
 This relationship led Browne not only to broaden his knowledge and interest in Persia (Iran) but also to ask the British Foreign Office to be assigned consul at the British Embassy to Tehran, which eventually resulted in his publishing A Year Amongst The Persians in 1893.

-Family

-Browne married Alice Caroline (daughter of Francis Henry Blackburne Daniell) in 1906, and had two sons, including the judge Sir Patrick Browne.

-He died in 1926 in Cambridge.